How to Apply for Financial Aid

 What are the interest rates for Direct Loans?

-Visit the Federal Student Aid website for more information on interest rates.
+Visit the Federal Student Aid website for more information on current interest rates and origination fee rates.

 How do I get a Direct Loan?